-All students, including those in study abroad programs, are responsible for knowing and adhering to Harvard Summer School policies and procedures outlined on this website, and in the 2014 Student Handbook.
+All students, including those in study abroad programs, are responsible for knowing and adhering to Harvard Summer School policies and procedures outlined on this website and in the 2015 Student Handbook (available online in June).

 Failure to read this information, negligence, personal factors, or contradictory information from any sources are not acceptable grounds for seeking exemption from these policies and procedures.
 Call Academic Services at (617) 495-0977 with questions.

 - Attendance, participation, and exclusion from a course

 - Scientific research

 The Summer School Administrative Board reviews cases involving students who are alleged to have violated Summer School policies.
 Cases may include breaches of academic integrity, misuse of computer facilities, submission of fraudulent information, and poor or inappropriate conduct, as well as cases of students who are inadequately prepared for their courses, neglect coursework, disrupt course progress, fail to attend or participate as a distance student, or behave irresponsibly and recklessly while on University property.

 The decision of the Administrative Board will supersede any registration changes a student with pending disciplinary or administrative proceedings may make, including a course withdrawal.
 The student’s permanent record will be updated to reflect the board’s decision.